 Given the important translational role a journalist or public affairs person plays, one of telling a story as true to life as possible while wrapping it in the context of larger global happenings; environmental communicators can use place to root meaning in tangible, meaningful circumstances while creating emotional resonance through metaphorical imagery and, ultimately, stimulate dialogue about place protection and other acts of environmental courage.

-.
+As suggested above, one strong signal people provide regarding relationships with meaningful places is through stories.
+It is through personal narratives that memories develop and deeper relationships are often given voice.
 Though the study of narratives has not been common in the analysis of recreation and natural resource place-making, they do offer a structure and coherence that I am sure you are all familiar with as a way to communicate complex or controversial ideas to a general audience.
 They can also be helpful for communicating to a scientific audience, for what it’s worth.
 But I would like to relay a few “master narratives” that have been suggested as potentially fruitful for revealing place meanings in recreational areas.
 These narratives can also be employed outside of the recreation management domain.
 Such themes include stories of personal change or revelation, discussions of spirituality, action stories, stories centered on heroic acts, travelogues, and tales about overcoming adversity within the wilderness milieu.
 These stories have the potential to elicit a range of meanings about land and resources use, ownership and rights, resource protection or preservation, personal identity and/or group identity, reverence or a sense of awe, and heroism, among others.

-.
+Places, remember, are not simply the physical surroundings of space.
+Places are created through communication and can be seen as internalized and creative social productions that develop meaning in the telling.
 As such, a personal sense of place is built upon a foundational and situated self-concept that itself is a product of discourse and experience.
 It is informed by concepts of the self and self-in-place as influenced by social norms and the ongoing social influence of those we turn to for information and advice.
 In relaying basic themes reflecting people’s placed-based identifications related to where they live, what they value, and how they situate themselves in the larger environment, strategic environmental communication supplies the cognitive cornerstone for people to engage in environmental advocacy on many levels.

 When sense of place is strong, it has been found useful in explaining people’s outlooks, perceptions, behavioral beliefs, capacity building, and political activity.
 Meanings held for particular places, as I’ve suggested, come forward through this context.
 These meanings are located geographically; simultaneously related to their social, economic, and cultural surroundings and give individuals what’s been called a ‘subjective territorial identity,' an ‘environmental self,’ or what influential researcher James Cantrill has termed, a ‘sense of self-in-place.'